 That raises an interesting question, actually, doesn't it?
-I mean, someone with your great knowledge about treating pain in pregnancy and your great experience about treating Pregnant Patients?
-What are you allowed to say on your website or any other advertising about what you can do for the pregnant patient?
+I mean, someone with your great knowledge about treating pain in pregnancy and your great experience about treating pregnant patients, what are you allowed to say on your website or in any other advertising about what you can do for the pregnant patient?

-Very little, unfortunately, we've been trying to lobby the HSA for a number of years and we managed to get them to change the wording A few years ago, and the Royal College was very much involved in that lobbying, so that we can now say that we treat pregnant women for the musculoskeletal discomfort that they may experience.
+Very little, unfortunately.
+We've been trying to lobby the ASA for a number of years and we managed to get them to change the wording a few years ago, the Royal College was very much involved in that lobbying, so that we can now say that we treat pregnant women for the musculoskeletal discomfort that they may experience.
 That's it.
 No conditions.
-Don't mention pelvic girdle pain, you know, don't don't mention any conditions or such.
+Don't mention pelvic girdle pain, you know, don't mention any conditions or such.
 And that's very frustrating.
-But law of the land and we just have to stick to it.
+But it's the law of the land and we just have to stick to it.

 Yeah, it's interesting.
-We had a we had a very interesting talk with the ESA ages and ages ago and Jonathan, I think it was Jonathan field from the RCC was on but on the panel with a load of others.
+We had a very interesting talk with the ASA ages and ages ago and Jonathan, I think it was Jonathan Field from the RCC on the panel with a load of others.
 And at that time, chiropractors weren't even allowed to say they could treat sciatica.
-You know, and but osteopaths were and you think, well, what the hell do we suddenly know that chiropractors don't know about reading science.
-And I know the ESA has to act in accordance with the available evidence and so on.
+You know, but osteopaths were and you think, well, what the hell do we suddenly know that chiropractors don't know about treating sciatica.
+And I know the ASA has to act in accordance with the available evidence and so on.
 But it's sometimes a little bit frustrating, isn't it?

 It is very frustrating.
-And I don't know, really why.
-But the bottom line is until we produce the research that shows efficacy, we have to stick to the guidelines.
+And I don't know really why, but the bottom line is until we produce the research that shows efficacy, we have to stick to the guidelines.

-Of course.
-Yeah, yeah.
-And actually, it's very easy to find out what those guidelines are, because you can when actually we sent them out before from the Academy, but you can go to the ESA and you can look at what the more they say chiropractors are allowed to say and what osteopaths are allowed to say, and they are different.
-Weirdly,
+Of course, yeah, yeah.
+And actually, it's very easy to find out what those guidelines are, because you can, well, actually we sent them out before from the Academy, but you can go to the ASA and you can look at what chiropractors are allowed to say and what osteopaths are allowed to say, and they are different, weirdly.

-I actually contacted this a couple weeks ago, because I wanted to produce something different on pregnancy.
-And I had a lot of to and fro and and backwards and forwards.
+I actually contacted the ASA a couple weeks ago, because I wanted to produce some leaflet on pregnancy.
+And I had a lot of to and from and backwards and forwards.
 But eventually they accepted the wording that I put in the leaflet.
-So I'm more than happy to share that as well with you.
+So, I'm more than happy to share that as well with you.

 Oh, please, that would be so kind.
 Yeah.

-And then please know that that has been accepted by the NSA.
-It's very big, very blunt, but it's I think it's a nice little leaflet.
+And then at least know that that has been accepted by the ASA.
+It's very big, very blunt, but I think it's a nice little leaflet.